|Inclusion Lead||Ellie Wilson|

 What kind of provision can I expect for my SEND child?

-Please see our Provision Offer for further information.
+For further information, please see our Provision Offer

 How do I know what the admission arrangements are for my SEN child?